leportella/v4/content/en/posts/2020-09-16-introduction-latex.md

 \end{figure}
 ```

-Oh... but graphics adds the images where it thinks is the best place!
+Oh... but `graphicx` adds the images where it thinks is the best place!
 So we can add a package that forces the image to be exactly where we wanted it to be on the text:

 ```latex
 % add to CONFIGURATION section of mydoc.tex